JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/variable-difficulty.md

 **Warden**: _"The creature is impaled by the bolt, green fluid spurting out of its body.
 Where it lands, the surface hisses as if in contact with acid.
 It turns towards the cart, but before it can react, Lucius throws his large sack over it.
 The creature thrashes about inside the sack, twisting in every which way."_

-> The Warden makes a DEX save for the creature to see if it can quickly break free from the sack.
-Out of water, it has only 8 DEX.
+> The Warden makes a AGL save for the creature to see if it can quickly break free from the sack.
+Out of water, it has only 8 AGL.
 It rolls a 12: a fail.
 Unable to defend itself, the creature is quickly tied up and placed in the cart, along with a jar of the toxic water for the journey.
 Working together, the party quickly heads back towards town.

 ### Character History